- UI Design

 Discovery

 The client had a rough roadmap for enhancements to take the initial MVP further.
-I reviewed their backlog to see what were priorities and used some of the research from the previous UX designer, and took the feedback from their helpdesk and training sessions to figure out the best next steps.
-This involved a lot of stakeholder meetings, while also getting a feel for the client’s dynamic - I soon learned federal government projects have longer timelines and plenty of power structures to navigate.
+I reviewed their backlog to see what were priorities and used some of the research from the previous UX designer, then took feedback from their help desk and training sessions to figure out the best next steps.
+This involved a lot of discovery meetings, while also getting a feel for the client’s dynamic - I soon learned federal government projects have longer timelines and plenty of power structures to navigate.

 Findings